chamodidesilva/dockerize-fun/README.md

 ```

 4. **Visit the website**:
-   Open your browser and go to: [http://localhost:8080](http://localhost:8080)
+   Open a browser and go to: [http://localhost:8080](http://localhost:8080)

 ## Dockerfile Explanation

-The Dockerfile uses the official **Nginx** image and copies your static website into the container’s default web root directory.
+This Dockerfile uses the official **Nginx** image and copies the static website into the container’s default web root directory.

 ## Requirements

-* Docker installed on your system
+* Docker installed on the system

 ## Outcome

-This project demonstrates how to:
+This project gives anyone a simple idea on how to:

 * Build and run a container using Docker
 * Serve static files using Nginx